keme686/wdaqua.github.io/news/_posts/2018-05-23-Meet-our-ESRs.md

 We interviewed them to have a chance to get to know them more personally, to present the outcomes of their research, and to have a glimpse of the life of Marie Curie ITN ESRs.

-The first interview of this series has been conducted with [Dennis Diefenbach](http://wdaqua.eu/students/dennis-diefenbach/).
+The first interview of this series has been with [Dennis Diefenbach](http://wdaqua.eu/students/dennis-diefenbach/).
+Enjoy!

 <div align="center">
 <iframe width="500" height="300" src="https://www.youtube-nocookie.com/embed/e009i333JWI?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>